1. What does VBA stand for?

 19. What is Option Explicit?

-Option Explicit is a statement that you can use at the starting of a module, and once you use this statement, we can notify you if you skip declaring a variable.
+Option Explicit is a statement that you can use at the start of a module, and once you use this statement, we can notify you if you skip declaring a variable.

 20. What is a Constant?